-Faculty and learners that appear in video segments hosted on our platform may claim that proper assignments, licenses, consents, and releases were not obtained for use of their likenesses, images, or other contributed content.
-Our educator partners are contractually required to ensure that proper assignments, licenses, consents, and releases are obtained for their course material, but we do not know with certainty that they have obtained all necessary rights.
-Moreover, the laws governing rights of publicity and privacy, and the laws governing faculty ownership of educational content, are imprecise and adjudicated on a case-by-case basis, such that the enforcement of agreements to transfer the necessary rights is unclear.
+Instructors and learners featured in video segments hosted on our platform may claim that we did not obtain proper assignments, licenses, consents, and releases for using their likenesses, images, or other contributed content.
+Although our educator partners are contractually required to secure these rights for their course material, we cannot be certain that they have done so.
+Moreover, the laws governing rights of publicity and privacy, and the laws governing instructor ownership of educational content, are imprecise and adjudicated on a case-by-case basis, such that the enforcement of agreements to transfer the necessary rights is unclear.
 As a result, we could incur liability to third parties for the unauthorized duplication, display, distribution, or other use of this material.
 Any such claims could subject us to costly litigation and impose a significant strain on our financial resources and management personnel, regardless of whether the claims have merit.
 Our various liability insurance coverages may not cover potential claims of this type adequately or at all, and we may be required to alter or cease our use of such material, which may include changing or removing content from courses, or to pay monetary damages.
-Moreover, claims by faculty and learners could damage our reputation, regardless of whether such claims have merit.
+Moreover, claims by instructors and learners could damage our reputation, regardless of whether such claims have merit.